wix/stylable/site/docs/references/root.md

 layout: docs
 ---

-Every [Stylable stylesheet]() has a reserved class called `root` that is matches the root node of the component.
+Every Stylable stylesheet has a reserved class called `root` that matches the root node of the component.

 You can apply default styling and behavior to the component on the root class itself.